Some frequently asked questions and their answers are as follows:

 A valid grounds pass ensures that eligibility has been determined by HRMS.
 Regrettably, dependents above 21 years or 25 years for school-going, spouses of non-staff category personnel are not included in this initial phase.
 We shall keep you updated in the event there is a change to this policy.

-Provided they have a valid UN Identification, you can proceed to book online to receive an appointment
+Provided they have a valid UN Identification, you can proceed to book online for appointment.

-Security Procedure for access to the UNON Complex during COVID-19 Vaccination.
+What is the security procedure for access to the UNON Complex during COVID-19 Vaccination?

 There are two access points namely: Visitors Pavilion and Commissary/Delivery gate.